Yankalilla, South Australia: Geology

 Most of the region lies on sedimentary rock, with sandstone, mudstone and limestone deposited on an ancient sea floor between 1000 million and 600 million years ago during the Proterozoic.
 The youngest rocks in the region are in deposits laid down during the Cambrian period (600 to 500 million years ago) when fossils first appeared in the record.
 Fossils in the Normanville Group of rocks, which outcrop on the coast from Myponga Beach to Carrickalinga, were the first proof of Cambrian-age rocks in the Mount Lofty Ranges.

 The area was impacted during the Delamerian Orogeny around 500 Million Years ago, forming mountain ranges, which have long since eroded away.
 During the Permian ice ages, many of the areas rocks were left with striation pavements, showing the direction of glacial movement, with Glacier Rock at Inman Valley, South Australia a well studied example.
 During the Triassic, Laterite, an iron-rich formation was deposited, and is now of economic value in road metals.

 The landscape came to its present form only around two million years ago, after a period of subsidence, followed by uplift from intraplate movements, the same disturbance that formed the Flinders Ranges.

 Climate

-The town experiences a Mediterranean climate, like the rest of the Peninsula; with warm to hot, dry summers and cold, wet winters.

-With a maximum annual average of 17.1 °C and a minimum of 10.0 °C, the area is cooler on average than Adelaide, and the West Coast of South Australia.
-The area receives 825.5 mm of rainfall annually.
-The climate data actually comes from Parawa, a small settlement very close to Yankalilla, as no station is present in the town.
+Yankalilla has a warm-summer mediterranean climate (Köppen: Csb), with lukewarm, dry summers and cool, rainy winters.
+The town is notably cooler and wetter than Adelaide due to the Southern Ocean's influence.
+Mean maxima vary from 23.7 C in January to 11.7 C in July, while mean minima fluctuate between 3.9 C in January and February and 7.0 C in July.
+Annual precipitation is moderate, averaging 816.6 mm between 173.8 precipitation days.
+Extreme temperatures have ranged from 43.5 C on 24 January 2019 to 1.2 C on 20 July 2015.
+Since the town has no weather station, climate data was sourced from Parawa, a small settlement 11 km south of Yankalilla.